safesploitOrg/doogle/README.md

 ## Crawling Websites to Populate Images and Sites tables

+### Form-based crawl

+In your browser go to where the file is hosted http://127.0.0.1/crawl-formSubmit.php

+Paste the URL into the input field and press the Crawl button.

+### Manual crawl

-At the bottom of crawl.php the variable $startUrl is where to paste the URL of the website to be crawled:
+At the bottom of crawl-manual.php the variable $startUrl is where to paste the URL of the website to be crawled:

     $startUrl = "https://thehackernews.com/";

-Then in your browser go to where the file is hosted http://127.0.0.1/crawl.php
+Then in your browser go to where the file is hosted http://127.0.0.1/crawl-manual.php

+### Explination

 The crawling process will take some time, it will completely depend on the size of the website being crawled.
 The page will continue to load (without output) until the crawl.php script finishes.